NorthShore University HealthSystem PGY1 Community-Based Pharmacy Residency Program

 NorthShore University HealthSystem is a private, not-for-profit community teaching hospital system based in Evanston, Illinois.
 The corporation consists of four hospitals - Evanston Hospital, Glenbrook Hospital, Highland Park Hospital, and Skokie Hospital; a 900 member Medical Group, a Home Services Division, and a Research Institute.
 The hospitals of NorthShore University HealthSystem rank among the Top 100 Hospitals and the Top 15 major teaching hospitals nationally.
 With the full implementation of electronic medical record, NorthShore is recognized as one of the "Most Wired Hospitals" in the country.

 Education of health care professionals is an important component of our mission.
-NorthShore currently offers 12 positions in the PGY1 Pharmacy Residency program, 3 positions in the PGY1 Community Residency program, and 1 position each in the PGY2 Oncology, PGY2 Pharmacy Informatics, and PGY2 Health System Pharmacy Administration Residency Programs.
+NorthShore currently offers 10 positions in the PGY1 Pharmacy Residency program, 3 positions in the PGY1 Community Residency program, and 1 position each in the PGY2 Oncology, PGY1/2 Pharmacy Informatics, PGY2 Health System Pharmacy Administration Residency, and PGY2 Pharmacogenomics Programs.
 All residents have opportunities to develop and reinforce clinical, practice management, and precepting skills to advance as well rounded practitioners.

 Outpatient Pharmacy Department and Ambulatory Care Services